 Since then, hackers have continued to invent new ways to gather details from anyone connected to the internet.
 These actors have created a number of programs and types of malicious software still in use today.
 Some of these tools were created for the sole purpose of penetration testing, or “hacking with permission.”
 Once a tool exists, however, bad actors can figure out how to use it maliciously.

 In the years since, hackers have managed to create malicious software specifically for phishing applications.
 One example is PhishX, a tool designed to steal banking details.
 Using PhishX, attackers create a fake bank website that appears to be a real bank where you might have an account.
-They customise the page with their phone number and email address.
+They customize the page with their phone number and email address.
 Clicking on “Contact Us” puts you in direct communication with the hackers.

 Phishing Frenzy is an example of an email phishing tool originally created for penetration testing.
 Phishing Frenzy proved to be operator-friendly and many hackers used it due to its ease of use.